Find a Provider

 Buttons, light waves, electric pulses, one’s and zero’s–there’s a lot of room for error, no?
 At any given point you can lose bandwidth or information.

 The best starting point is to know just how much bandwidth you are getting from your provider in the first place.
 Run an Internet Speed Test and record your results so you know exactly what you’re getting vs what you’re paying.

 The Router Reboot

-Shutting the power off on your router and turning it back on is known as a reboot.
-Rebooting your router will not give you a faster Internet speed — not permanently anyway, but it can improve your Internet speed, in a way.
+Shutting the power off on your router and turning it back on is known as a reboot, or power cycle.
+A wireless router reboot isn’t a guarantee of better bandwidth, but it can give you some fast speeds for a while.

-The router is the hardware, and within the hardware is software that is running the operation.
+Understand that the router is just hardware.
+Within the hardware, software is doing all the heavy lifting.
 Just like you may have to reboot your computer because it is running slow, the same also applies to a router.
-Occasionally, the hardware and software stop talking together correctly, and the reboot will re-sync them together, so that they are operating correctly.

 Paul Williams brings a wide range of experiences to his writing.
 He worked extensively in technology, as a software engineer, technical writer, and now a technology writer.
 Known as the leader of one of the top American Spacerock bands, his forward-looking music continues to be heard all over the world.